Travelling to India in the monsoonCreated by Harsh Sonawala,

 If you want to escape the Indian monsoon all together and enjoy stunning mountainous landscapes, Ladakh might be the best destination for you.
-This northernmost state is flanked by the high mountain ranges of the Himalayas and the Karkokram mountain range.
+This northernmost state is flanked by the high mountain ranges of the Himalayas and the Karakorum mountain range.
 It offers breathtaking views and great opportunities for hikes.
 The precipitation is very low, causing it to be known as the cold dessert.
 Visit between June and August, when the days are moderately warm and nights pleasantly cool.

 From June to August you should avoid travelling to the footsteps of the Himalayas.
-Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore many landslides.
+Places like Rishikesh, Dharamsala, Manali, Shimla and Kasol as well as Sikkim and Darjeeling face a lot of heavy rainfall and therefore experience many landslides.
 Trekking is impossible and you would need to stay indoors most of the time – not how you would like to spend your time in India!

 Rajasthan faces minimal rainfall, and some rural parts don’t get any rain at all.
 There are very unique and beautiful boutique and heritage hotels that lower their prices a lot during the rainy season.
 The south and east of Rajasthan become very green and lively.
 Hiking is definitely an attractive option.

-In a nutshell, in the south avoid the beaches and big cities and enjoy the countryside and hill stations, in the north travel to the high mountain ranges of the Himalayas or enjoy the lower temperatures in Rajasthan.
+In a nutshell, in the South avoid the beaches and big cities and enjoy the countryside and hill stations, in the North travel to the high mountain ranges of the Himalayas or enjoy the lower temperatures in Rajasthan.

 What to pack for the monsoon in India

-The most important when travelling to India in the monsoon is the right footwear.
+The most important thing when travelling to India in the monsoon is the right footwear.
 Flip flops aren’t the best option as you just flip the dirt against your legs while walking.
 Any sandals made of lasting rubber and with a back strap to hold the shoes to your feet are a good idea.

 Some people enjoy gum boots but for others, they might be too warm and heavy to carry.
 So do invest some money in good quality rubber sandals or check the markets after arrival as the locals know best about how to cope with the rainy streets.